Work placements

 New Focus: Bradford Young Curators

-New Focus: Bradford Young Curators is inviting 10 young people from communities across Bradford to take over Impressions Gallery for Bradford 2025.
+New Focus: Bradford Young Curators invited 10 young people from communities across Bradford to take over Impressions Gallery for Bradford 2025.

-This ambitious 18-month project is part of Impressions Gallery’s award-winning New Focus programme, which supports young people aged 18–25 to gain the knowledge and skills they need to become the creatives of the future.
-The Young Curators are already benefiting from workshops and mentoring from some of the UK’s leading photography experts and creative professionals.
+This ambitious 18-month project was part of Impressions Gallery’s award-winning New Focus programme, which supports young people aged 18–25 to gain the knowledge and skills they need to become the creatives of the future.
+The Young Curators benefited from workshops and mentoring from some of the UK’s leading photography experts and creative professionals.

-The heart of the project is the handover of curatorial control from Impressions Gallery to the Young Curators, who are commissioning new work by five cutting-edge photographers from Bradford and beyond.
-The collective will also go out into communities around the District to unearth Bradford’s cherished family photos and preserve the stories behind them.
+At the heart of the project was the handover of curatorial control from Impressions Gallery to the Young Curators, who commissioned new work by five cutting-edge photographers from Bradford and beyond.
+The collective went out into communities around the District to unearth Bradford’s cherished family photos and preserve the stories behind them.

-New Focus: Bradford Young Curators will culminate in the group’s gallery takeover: the Young Curators’ exhibition at Impressions and the launch of the online family album, a powerful tribute to the people and communities of Bradford.
+New Focus: Bradford Young Curators culminated in the group’s gallery takeover — the Young Curators’ exhibition at Impressions and the launch of the online family album, a powerful tribute to the people and communities of Bradford.

-Exhibition at Impressions Gallery opens in September 2025.
+Exhibition at Impressions Gallery opened in September 2025.

 10 individuals standing infront of a red wall.
 These are the cohort who will be Bradford's Young Curators.